hellerve/blog/wip/Scheme_Macros_IV:_Deconstructing_Classes.md

 It also was an excuse for me to dive deeper into how a better function templating system could work.
 Above we mostly just interpolated `define` forms and pushed them into `eval`.
-This could very simply be abstracted into a neater API that better expresses your intent without having to wade through all of the boilerplate.
+This could very simply be abstracted into a neater API that better expresses intent without having to wade through all of the boilerplate.
 Dynamically generating functions is fun, but maybe next time we’ll learn how we can have the cake and eat it, too.